cosent/plonesocial.buildout/README.rst

 You'll have to to that for each src package you want to push, and/or for the buildout itself.

-Please don't forget to submit push requests :-)
+Please don't forget to submit pull requests :-)